 - Any other number of known methods for determining whether a listing is fraudulent

-I didn’t write this post to help people who might be spamming business search listings, but rather because I know how important search listings can be to legitimate businesses of all types that rely to a degree upon Google local listings for the success of their businesses.
+I didn’t write this post to help people who might be spamming business local search listings, but rather because I know how important search listings can be to legitimate businesses of all types that rely to a degree upon Google local search listings for the success of their businesses.